LiorSinai/liorsinai.github.io/_posts/2022-05-18-transformers.md

 They refer to a database model where the user makes a query (text in a search box), this is mapped to keys (video titles) and a value is returned (video).
 Or for a more direct programming metaphor: a hashmap where the query is hashed to a key to retrieve a value.
+The matrix multiplications here represent a softer version of this where we are returning a weighting of the values.
+The same matrix is used as the query, key and value, which can be interpreted as a self-reflective lookup, analogous to asking a query what it thinks is most important about itself.

 But the names aren't so important.
-Here we will be using the input matrix as the query, key and value.
-They are each calculated using the dense matrices we stored in the struct:
+The query, key and value are each calculated using the dense matrices we stored in the struct based on the input matrices:
 {% highlight julia %}
 function (mha::MultiheadAttention)(query::A1, key::A2, value::A3) where {
     T, A1 <: AbstractArray{T, 3}, A2 <: AbstractArray{T, 3}, A3 <: AbstractArray{T, 3}}